vinhbui2430/PKI-Implementation-using-C/README.md

 Think of PKI as a giant club.
 The **CA** is the club owner, the **RA** is the guy checking IDs at the door, and the **Certificates** are the VIP passes.

+Project file tree:
+PKI-Implementation-using-C/
+├── src/               # The "Guts" (.c files)
+├── include/           # The "Blueprints" (.h files) ├── tests/             # The "Stress Tests"
+├── bin/               # Compiled binaries (ignore this in Git) ├── vault/             # Private keys and certs (EXTREMELY ignore this in Git) ├── Makefile           # The Chef
+├── .gitignore         # The Security Guard
+└── README.md          # The Instruction Manual

 ---

 ## 🏗 System Architecture